-The number of United States insurance agents, brokers, and service employees has grown 29% from 2001 – 2015 with no signs of slowing down.
+The number of United States insurance agents, brokers, and service employees has grown more than 29% from 2001 – 2019 with no signs of slowing down.
 The insurance marketplace is crowded and successful insurance agents are shifting their focus from old-school methods (print ads, asking for referrals and networking) to these five online marketing tools for better lead generation.

 Top performing insurance agents are using these five marketing tools for lead generation, and you should be too.

 Email marketing may be one of the oldest digital marketing tools in your box, but it’s also one of the most effective insurance marketing tools available to you.
 Since 80% of leads do not close on the first contact, effective email marketing is a critical part of any lead generation marketing plan.

 [bctt tweet=”Top performing insurance agents are using these marketing tools for lead generation” username=”@kevinhoward72″]

 If email marketing is already a part of your toolbox, it’s time for an email health check.

 - What is your email open rate and click-through rate?
 Benchmark reports for the insurance industry suggest a minimum of 21% open rate with a 2% click-through rate.

 - Are you including a call to action in every email to drive prospect interaction and communication?

 - Are you using the best email delivery options?

 You may have a tool available to you through your CMS or LMS tool, but email only service providers deliver higher delivery and open rates.
 These five providers offer the most modern features and reports to help you improve open rates, click-throughs, and conversions: